America at 250: Forging Connections, Saving Places, Shaping the Future

 YIGBY: Yes in God’s Back Yard – Working with Congregations to Utilize Religious Properties for Housing and Community Benefit

-Briana Paxton, Revitalization Policy Analyst, Preservation Maryland
+Briana Paxton, Revitalization Policy Analyst

 You’ve probably heard of YIMBY (Yes in My Back Yard), but you may be less familiar with YIGBY – Yes in God’s Back Yard.
 As the affordable housing crisis deepens nationwide, communities are looking for solutions in unexpected places, including underutilized religious property.
 YIGBY is a growing movement that supports faith institutions in leveraging their land for housing and broader community benefit, an approach with enormous potential for impact.
 Yet many congregations lack expertise in real estate, zoning, and development, and are often hesitant to engage in policy or development conversations.
 This session will highlight YIGBY success stories, share original research, and feature a congregant whose faith community has successfully built housing.